 Michael Poultney, the Managing Director of Albion wouldn’t disagree.
 “It was bloody difficult,” he told NSS.
 “We had about three years discussing the project before we started and we recommended a six month lead in period for the selection of blocks to give us a buffer stop because of the high bed heights required.
 But the lead-in was dramatically less than we had ideally hoped for.
 We were supplying on a just-in-time basis, which put a lot of pressure on us and McConnells.”

 And Neil Fuller said: “For us this project came out of the blue.
 We were asked about supplying the Portland stone one week and the next week we were in production.
 It eventually became a major project lasting nine months.”

-The architect says: “There was no predetermined idea that it would be Portland, but Portland is obviously the stone of choice for prestigious buildings.
+Liam O'Connor, the architect, says: “There was no predetermined idea that it would be Portland, but Portland is obviously the stone of choice for prestigious buildings.
 It’s important, though, to look at other stones and eliminate them.
 There are other beautiful British stones which simply weren’t available in the sizes we wanted.
 We didn’t want to build the memorial in little pieces so it ended up looking like bathroom tiling.”

 But Liam had always wanted the memorial to use stone.
 “We have a passion in the office for stone.
 We try to build in solid, load-bearing material showing the skill of the craftsmen and the quality the material has as one of the most enduring, sustainable materials there is on earth.

 “Using it wisely it can last for thousands of years and can say so much about our culture and history.
 It’s just such a wonderful material.”

 The quarry companies supplied the block sawn-six-sides to S McConnell & Sons in Kilkeel – 600tonnes from Albion and 500tonnes from Stone Firms.